On mixed metric dimension in subdivision, middle, and total graphs: Acknowledgments

 \section{Acknowledgments}

-Sandi Klav\v{z}ar acknowledges the financial support from the Slovenian Research Agency (research core funding P1-0297, and projects N1-0095, J1-2452).
-The last author (Ismael G. Yero) has been partially supported by the Spanish Ministry of Science and Innovation through the grant PID2019-105824GB-I00.
+Sandi Klav\v{z}ar acknowledges the financial support from the Slovenian Research Agency through research core funding No.\ P1-0297 and projects J1-2452 and N1-0285.
+Ismael G. Yero has been partially supported by the Spanish Ministry of Science and Innovation through the grant PID2019-105824GB-I00.
 Moreover, this investigation was developed while this last author was visiting the University of Ljubljana, Slovenia, supported by ``Ministerio de Educaci\'on, Cultura y Deporte'', Spain, under the ``Jos\'e Castillejo'' program for young researchers (reference number: CAS21/00100).